dai-shi/easy-livereload/README.md

 It is express middleware which provides both a livereload server and a javascript client.
-It is designed to be used with [node-dev](https://www.npmjs.com/package/node-dev) so that restarting server code is also possible.
+It is designed to be used with [node-dev](https://www.npmjs.com/package/node-dev) so that restarting a server process is also possible.

 The major features of this library include: